LIFESTYLE TIPS

 Taking Up Hobbies

-Doing hobbies mutually with other people weekly is not only a great way to meet people, but gives you something in common to bridge to cultural and language gap that will often make it difficult for you to make friends in other situations.
-It helps break the ice with people you first meet and gives you something in common with everyone in the room.
-Hobbies themselves are also often enriching as a way to keep learning and growing through your stay in Japan, so please give it a shot.
+Doing hobbies mutually with other people weekly is not only a great way to meet people, but they give you something in common to bridge the cultural and language gap that will often make it difficult to make friends.
+Shared activities help break the ice with people you first meet and gives you something in common with everyone in the room.
+Hobbies themselves are also often enriching, and provide a way to keep learning and growing throughout your stay in Japan, so please give it a shot.